basecamp/kamal-site/docs/configuration/aliases.md

 Aliases are defined in the root config under the alias key.

-Each alias is named and can only contain lowercase letters, numbers, dashes and underscores:
+Each alias is named and can only contain lowercase letters, numbers, dashes, and underscores:

 ```yaml
 aliases: